 - Talk with an experienced lawyer.
 They can tell you about your parental rights and the options you have moving forward.

 - Contact the court and consider a motion to alter the custody agreement.
 Courts will often take custody from a parent who refuses to go along with the order.

 If this is more serious and you think that your child has been kidnapped, it’s important to act quickly.
 It does happen.
 In most cases, though, it’s just that one parent does not respect the other person’s rights, and that can be corrected through legal action.
-It is possible to enforce a custody and visitation plan when an ex is noncompliant.
+It is possible to enforce a custody and parenting time plan when an ex is noncompliant.